Your Complete Guide To The Yorkshire Terrier!

 Make sure that they are not getting over tired keeping up with your longer legs!

 Be aware that they are prone to injury.

 Being small and feisty they can get themselves into trouble.

 Yorkshire Terrier Lifespan and Health

-If your Yorkshire Terrier stays well as an adult, he should remain fit into his retirement years.
+If your Yorkshire Terrier stays well he should remain fit into his retirement years.

-There are however some health issues which you will need to be aware of as a Yorkshire Terrier Owner.
+There are however some health issues which you will need to be aware of.